eoinkelly/notes/rails/book-the-rails-4-way.md

 `bundle install`

 * _updates_ all dependencies named in the Gemfile to the latest versions that do not conflict with other dependencies
 * writes out its results into `Gemfile.lock`
 * you can skip certain groups using `--without`
-* installs to GEM_HOME (same as rubygems) by default
+* installs to `GEM_HOME` (same as rubygems) by default
     * this means you will see the gems installed by bundler in rubygems
     * this is convenient for re-using gems
-    * QUESTION: where is GEM_HOME on my machine
+    * QUESTION: where is `GEM_HOME` on my machine
-        * rails seems to be currently: `/Users/eoinkelly/.rbenv/versions/2.1.1/lib/ruby/gems/2.1.0/gems/rails-4.1.1`
+        * `GEM_HOME` on my laptop seems to be currently: `/Users/eoinkelly/.rbenv/versions/2.1.1/lib/ruby/gems/2.1.0/gems/rails-4.1.1`
-    * TODO: learn how to share gems between rbenv rubies (or at least copy them locally - i think I have a lot of dupes

 ```sh
 # upgrade just production (in normal 3 env setups)